jssteinberg/termcwd/README.md

 There's also two arguments that can be passed:

 1. the number of the terminal to toggle (0 by default)
-2. the CWD path it should can be toggled from (window local CWD by default) - pass en empty string to be able to toggle it from any CWD.
+2. the CWD path it can be toggled from (window local CWD by default) - pass en empty string to be able to toggle it from any CWD.

 E.g., for a terminal numbered 1 that can be toggled globally in a (Neo)vim instance: